-Goa Backwaters – Boat Ride
+Goa Backwaters Boat Ride

 Boat Ride on Mandovi

 On the way to Divar, I was primarily looking at the Northern edge of Mandovi.
 Our journey began next to a dredging boat right in the middle of the river.
 We skirted around it and found ourselves in front of lovely Reis Magos with its narrow long staircases cutting through the hill.
 By the time Reis Magos passed, I was looking at the Casinos up close and personal, they look quite an eyesore from the shore but not so bad from close by.
-From this point onwards I was all eyes for the twin bridges across Mandovi running across its length, the lifeline of commuters in Goa.
+From this point onwards I was all eyes for the twin bridges across Mandovi running across its length, the lifeline of commuters in the state.
 Once the bridges are crossed and the city is left behind, all you see is water surrounded by green banks.
 Mandovi expands substantially and we navigate its expanse to reach a jetty to change our boat.

-Boat ride on Mandovi backwaters
+Boat ride on Mandovi river